woluweb/updatecf/README.md

 Example of page for a given organization: <https://social.brussels/organisation/470>

-Corresponding page in json format (which will then be used to synchronize our Custom Field values): <https://social.brussels/rest/organisation/470>
+Corresponding page in JSON-format (which will then be used to synchronize our Custom Field values): <https://social.brussels/rest/organisation/470>

 Therefore, some things (like the Fields we want to retrieve and synchronize) are _hardcoded_ in the plugin.
 But you can easily adapt the code to your needs according to your Source